iotaledger/hornet/docs/getting_started/using_docker.md

 ## Removing a Container

-You can remove an existing hornet container by running:
+You can remove an existing Hornet container by running:

 ```bash
 docker container rm hornet